nhsengland/fdp-design-guide/docs/index.md

 ### When to use Capital letters
 - use “Sentence case” for headings (capital letter at the start of the sentence only, except for proper nouns e.g. names, company names)
-- use “Title case” for the names of organisations, training programmes, schemes, and specialties (Capital letters for each word in a title)
+- use “Title case” for the names of organisations, training programmes, schemes, and specialties (capital letters for each word in a title)

 ### Tone of voice
 - use the active voice - "Book an operating theatre" rather than "an operating theatre can be booked"